Specialized Equipment for Unique Projects · · 16 min read

 Several factors significantly influence the cost of renting a forklift:

-By understanding these factors, managers can make informed decisions, negotiate better rental terms, and optimize their equipment rental strategies.
+By understanding these factors, project managers can make informed decisions, negotiate better rental terms, and optimize their equipment rental strategies.

 Evaluate Renting vs. Buying: Pros and Cons for Construction Projects